Online Master’s in School Counseling Degree

 - Tailored to meet the needs of the adult learner with a strength-based approach

-- Facilitated by industry experts with experience and knowledge in child and adolescent development, counseling theory, group and individual counseling, college and career counseling, as well as trauma and psychopathology
+- Facilitated by industry professionals with experience in child and adolescent development, counseling theories, group and individual counseling, college and career counseling, as well as trauma and psychopathology

-If you want to learn more about earning your Master of Education in School Counseling, take a look at our responses to a few common questions about this degree and career field.
+To learn more about earning your Master of Education in School Counseling, please review our responses to some common questions about this degree and career field.

 Earning an advanced degree in counseling is worth it for anyone who wants to work with students to support their academic, behavioral and social development.
 School counselors have the potential to have a significant impact in the school environment, and are necessary in supporting students, teachers and parents.

-Many universities offer online school counseling programs for greater scheduling convenience and geographic flexibility.1 When choosing an online degree program, it’s important to ensure that it meets state standards for licensure/certification and has been accredited, which is a reflection of educational quality.
+Many universities offer online school counseling programs for greater scheduling convenience and geographic flexibility.1 When choosing an online degree program, it’s important to ensure that it meets state standards for licensure/certification.
 GCU is accredited by the Higher Learning Commission, offering programs that meet high education standards with approved, reviewed curriculum.

 1 Online degree programs exclude in-person practicum experiences and internship hours.

-3 COVID-19 has adversely affected the global economy and data from 2020 to 2022 may be atypical compared to prior years.
-Accordingly, data shown is effective September 2022, which can be found here: U.S. Bureau of Labor Statistics, School and Career Counselors and Advisors, retrieved April 9, 2024.
+4 COVID-19 has adversely affected the global economy and data from 2020 to 2023 may be atypical compared to prior years.
+Accordingly, data shown is effective September 2024, which can be found here: U.S. Bureau of Labor Statistics, Occupational Handbook, School and Career Counselors and Advisors, retrieved on April 9, 2024.

 Core Courses